anderson-aristotle/handlebars-training/README.md

 Why do you think we do not commonly use a static value for an HTML ID attribute in templates?

-Let's look through the documentation and see if there is anyway we can improve this code.
+Let's look through the documentation and see if there is any way we can improve this code.

 [Handlebars Helpers Documentation](http://handlebarsjs.com/builtin_helpers.html)